POCOCZE/ELOS-Projekty/hashicorp/vault/README.md

 ## Project Vault Snapshot

 This project is focused on creating Vault raft snapshots with easy Bash script.
-This script will be ran using cronjob
+The script will be ran using cronjob.

 ### Add script to crontab as user Vault